 - Bright sources

 - Spectroscopy: Target acquisition

 - Burst mode observations

 In addition to telescope presets, field acquisition and telescope offsets, operational overheads within an observation template are directly related to DIT, the Detector Integration Time (see the ISAAC User Manual).
 The smaller the DIT, the higher the overheads.
-Resorting to the minimum DIT of 3.55s (Hawaii array) results in overheads exceeding 100%, which is difficult to accept.
-Users are requested to use the DITs recommended in the User Manual, and to avoid using the minimum DIT.
-Use of the minimum DIT must be requested by submitting a Phase 2 Waiver Request.
+Resorting to the minimum DIT of 3.55s (Hawaii array) results in overheads exceeding 100%.
+It is strongly recommended to use the DITs recommended in the User Manual, and to avoid using the minimum DIT.
+Use of DIT values lower than the minimum DIT must be requested by submitting a Phase 2 Waiver Request.
 ESO reserves the right to modify the DIT/NDIT values should this justification be missing or weak, or to lower the overall priority of the OB in question.